Tag: Dongducheon

 Dangers as an Infantrymen

 John P. Downing spent 13 months fighting in the Korean War north of Seoul.
-During night patrols, he fought the Chinese and participated in ambush patrols.
-During his patrols, he suffered a wound to his right arm, but it didn't take him away from Korea.
+During night patrols, he recalls engaging in combat against Chinese forces and taking part in ambush operations.
+Although he suffered a wound to his left arm during these patrols, he notes it was not enough to send him home.
+He often felt scared, but his family’s military history and the promise of excitement motivated him to join the military.

 Life as a Soldier on Hill 355